earthbucks/earthbucks/README.md

 Nakamoto in the original Bitcoin white paper and in the original Bitcoin source code.
 The most important quality we are restoring is an unlimited maximum block size.
-However, we will be making changes to parameters such as using a proof-of-work function that runs on GPUS and is ASIC-resistant to ensure enthusiasts can mine the coin.
+However, we will be making changes to parameters such as using a proof-of-work function that runs on GPUs and is ASIC-resistant to ensure enthusiasts can mine the coin at the start.

 The architecture here is a high-level first-pass.
 We are not just building a C++ node software.
 We will implement some code in Rust, and if possible and